What is breast cancer?

 This is where the cancer and some surrounding normal breast tissue is removed.

-Your surgeon may remove some or all the lymph nodes in your armpit.
+Your surgeon will usually remove some or all the lymph nodes in your armpit.
 Or you may be offered radiotherapy to the lymph nodes instead.

 We have more information about having your operation.
 You may also need support when dealing with changes to your body after surgery.